hackergandhi/LockBoxXtreme/README.md

 ## Overview

-**LockBoxXtreme** is a fun and secure command-line tool for storing and retrieving passwords.
-Designed with both functionality and flair, LockBoxXtreme encrypts your passwords to keep them safe from prying eyes, while also providing a colorful and engaging interface to make password management a bit more enjoyable.
+**LockBoxXtreme** is a robust and engaging tool for managing passwords, now entirely based on a web interface.
+With strong encryption and a user-friendly design, it makes password management both secure and accessible.

 ## Features

-- 🔒 **Secure Storage**: Encrypts passwords using the robust `cryptography` library.
-- 🔍 **Easy Retrieval**: Retrieve passwords by simply entering the service name.
-- 🎨 **Engaging Interface**: A playful, colorful command-line experience.
-- 🕹️ **Interactive Prompts**: Unique and entertaining prompts to brighten up password management.
+- 🔑 **Master Password Setup:** Secure your data with a master password.
+- 🌐 **Web Interface**: Access and manage passwords using your browser.
+- 📂 **Database Storage:** Passwords are securely stored in a SQLite database.
+- 🔄 **Password Management:** Store, retrieve, update, and delete passwords with ease.
+- ⚡ **Password Generation:** Instantly generate strong passwords through the web app.

 ## Installation